-The governing body will approve this policy at each review, ensure it complies with the law and hold the Principal to account for its implementation.
+The board of trustees will evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Principal to account for its implementation.

-The governing body will appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing body.
+The governing body will appoint a senior link trustee to monitor the effectiveness of this policy in conjunction with the full board of trustees.
 This is always a different person from the DSL.

-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the Principal, where appropriate (see appendix 3).
+The chair of trustees will act as the 'case manager' in the event that an allegation of abuse is made against the Principal, where appropriate (see appendix 3).

-All governors will read Keeping Children Safe in Education.
+All trustees will read Keeping Children Safe in Education in its entirety.

-Section 13 has information on how governors are supported to fulfil their role.
+Section 15 of this policy has information on how trustees are supported to fulfil their role.